bwsw/sj-platform/SJDocs/source/Tutorial.rst

    Engines are necessary for modules as they handle data flow making it into streams.

    An **engine** is required to start a module.
 A module can not process data without an engine.

-It is a .jar file for each type of modules that determins the way of data flow transformation into streams and back to the flow.
-In fact, this is a framework that launches a module.
+   It is a base of the system that provides the I/O functionality.
+It uses module settings for data processing.

 .. figure:: _static/engine.png
    :scale: 110%